StratifyLabs/StratifyLabs.github.io/_posts/2016-12-20-Tips-Whats-a-Microcontroller.md

 category: Embedded Design Tips
 page_source: MicrocontrollerBlog
 tagline: Embedded Design
-tags : [embedded, microcontroller, stratify]
+tags : [embedded, microcontroller, stratify, circuit]
 ad:
   title: "Get the CoAction Hero with Stratify OS pre-installed"
   description: "The CoAction Hero is an ARM Cortex M3 development board.
 It has Stratify OS pre-installed which gives you easy-to-use multi-threading, hardware abstraction and debugging all by simply connecting a USB cable."